devkimchi/Service-Broker-External-Activator/Documents/Articles/Step.1.md

 ---
 Now, we are ready to run this Windows Service.
 Before starting the service, we need to setup SQL Server first.
-In the next post, [Step 2: SQL Server Setup], we will setup SQL Server to enable SB.
+In the next post, [Step 2: SQL Server Setup](http://devkimchi.com/831/service-broker-external-activator-for-sql-server-step-by-step-2/), we will setup SQL Server to enable SB.